chizzyuchenna/alx-system_engineering-devops/0x00-shell_basics/README.md

+## Scripts
-## Where am I
+1. Where am I?
-script that prints the absolute path name of the current working directory.
+2. What’s in there?